Prag8855/aab/content/guides/moving-to-berlin.md

 ### Register your address

 You must [register your address](/glossary/Anmeldung) after you move in.
 You will get a [registration certificate](/glossary/Anmeldebest%C3%A4tigung) and a [tax ID](/glossary/Steueridentifikationsnummer).
-This will be very important later.
+You need the registration certificate to access government services.
+Your employer needs your tax ID to pay you correctly.

 **[How to register your address in Berlin ➞](/guides/anmeldung-in-english-berlin)**